lvc0107/CONAE_WRF_CHIMERE/README_tutorial.md

     18648 -rw-r--r-- 1 wrfuser wrf 19095444 Dec  3 20:04 wrfout_d01_2016-03-23_21:00:00
     18648 -rw-r--r-- 1 wrfuser wrf 19095444 Dec  3 20:04 wrfout_d01_2016-03-24_00:00:00
 ```
-3. From outside of the container from from the native host OS (notice the different time zones and different block sizes, because in this example the host OS is Darwin and the container OS is Linux!).
+3. From outside of the container, from the native host OS (notice the different time zones and different block sizes, because in this example the host OS is Darwin and the container OS is Linux!).
 ```
     ls -ls OUTPUT
     total 335664